Arkenstone I: A Novel Method for Robustly Capturing High Specific Energy Outflows In Cosmological Simulations: Introduction

 However, simulations of cosmological volumes lack the necessary resolution to treat key physical processes in wind driving from first principles.
 Highly abstracted subgrid prescriptions must be adopted that attempt to compensate for the lack of a properly resolved ISM.
-Some cosmological volume simulations use models that inject SNe energy and/or momentum directly into the ISM \citep[e.g.][]{Dubois2014,Schaye2015,McCarthy2017,Feldmann2022}.
+Some cosmological volume simulations use models that inject SNe energy and/or momentum directly into the ISM \citep[e.g.][]{Dubois2014,Schaye2015,McCarthy2017,Feldmann2023}.
 Typically, lack of mass resolution imposes a minimum mass into which the energy can be injected, resulting in a low temperature increase and short cooling time if the energy from individual SN events is separately dumped into the gas.
 With a short cooling time, energy cannot build up over multiple events to drive an efficient outflow.
 At low mass resolution, it is impossible to create a high specific energy, low mass loaded component such as that seen in resolved simulations.
 The required temperature increase can be achieved via numerical sleight of hand, discretising available feedback energy into rare, high magnitude injections of energy \citep[e.g. the stochastic heating scheme of][]{DallaVecchia2012}.
 In principle, direct injection of energy into the ISM has the advantage that it can promote some of the local and long-range impacts of feedback simultaneously.
 However, the lack of resolution and the forced clustering of energy means that the feedback-ISM interaction can only be qualitatively correct, at best.
-The driving of small-scale turbulence by feedback cannot be properly captured, neither the generation of a multiphase and porous ISM structure.
-While a multiphase outflow may emerge, its properties are unlikely to comport with those seen in simulations that properly resolve the generation of the wind within the ISM.
+The driving of small-scale turbulence by feedback cannot be properly captured, neither the generation of a multiphase and porous ISM structure \citep[see e.g.][]{Kim2017a}.
+While a multiphase outflow may emerge, its properties are unlikely to comport with those seen in simulations that properly resolve the generation of the wind within the ISM \citep[e.g.][show that $\lesssim100\,\mathrm{M_\odot}$ resolution is required to achieve convergent wind properties]{Smith2018,Hu2019}.
+Therefore, schemes that inject feedback directly into the ISM at coarse resolution, whether they involve directly tunable parameters or not, must be viewed as effective models.